f4pga/prjxray/fuzzers/056-rempips/README.md

 Fuzzer for the remaining INT PIPs
 ---------------------------------

-Run this fuzzer a few times until it produces an empty todo.txt file.
+Run this fuzzer a few times until it produces an empty todo.txt file (`make run` will run this loop).